kyleseneker/wc/README.md

 # wc

-`wc` is a Golang program that mimics the functionality of the UNIX `wc` (word count) command-line tool.
+`wc` is a Golang program that mimics the functionality of the UNIX [wc](https://linux.die.net/man/1/wc) command-line utility.
 It reads one or more input files and prints the number of lines, words, and bytes contained in each file, along with a total line for all files combined.
 If no files are specified, it reads from the standard input.

-This project was created as a coding challenge from [codingchallenges.fyi](https://codingchallenges.fyi/challenges/challenge-wc).
+This project was originally created as part of a coding challenge from [codingchallenges.fyi](https://codingchallenges.fyi/challenges/challenge-wc).

 ## Features